 Now you’ve got your gear sorted and you’re ready to head to the mountain!
 But first, it’s worth taking a few things in your pocket/backpack for a days skiing:

-Credit card – Again in case you have an accident – when my sister hit her head we had to pay for the ambulance en route to the hospital (and it wasn’t cheap).
+- Credit card – Again in case you have an accident – my sister had a ski accident last year and we had to pay for the ambulance en route to the hospital (and it wasn’t cheap).

-Cash – Not all restaurants accept credit card.
+- Cash – Not all restaurants accept credit cards.

 It’s a good idea to do a bit of exercise in the weeks leading up to a ski trip, as it can be pretty tiring.
 Some squats and lunges will definitely help.
 But you will probably find during your first week that you feel pretty achy and may want to take an afternoon off.
 If so, there are usually plenty of other activities in the resort to entertain you for an afternoon.